ifromz/maintenance/README.md

 * Add date for end of life for assets
 * Ability to assign users to events
 * Clean up routes
+* Add soft deletes for some tables for recoverable data
 * Tests

 ###Screenshots